Ridge Racer 7

 is a 2006 racing video game developed and published by Namco Bandai Games for the PlayStation 3.
-The seventh mainline installment in the Ridge Racer series, it was developed as a launch title for the console.
-The game has around 40 cars, many of which return from Ridge Racer 6 and the PSP incarnations of the game.
-There are also 22 courses, available in forward, reverse and mirror mode.
+An installment in the Ridge Racer series, it is an enhanced version of Xbox 360 exclusive Ridge Racer 6 with more content, releasing as a launch title for the console.

+The game has around 40 cars, many of which are from Ridge Racer 6 and Ridge Racer (PSP).
+There are also 22 courses, available in forward, reverse and mirrored.
 The game runs at 1080p native resolution and 60 frames per second.
 It also features Dolby Digital 5.1 surround sound and free online gameplay via the PlayStation Network.

-The game was first unveiled at the 2006 E3 event in a teaser trailer, and the first trailer of game footage was shown at the 2006 Tokyo Game Show.
-Like many other games in the series, it features a full motion video opening that stars Reiko Nagase.
+Like many other Ridge Racer games, it features a full motion video opening that stars mascot Reiko Nagase.

-The game received positive reviews from critics, and has since been re-issued under Sony's "Platinum" and "The Best" budget lines.
-A patch was made available in October 2010 titled "Ridge Racer 7 3D License Version" that enables Ridge Racer 7 to be played in 3D.
+The game received positive reviews from critics.
+A patch was made available in October 2010 titled Ridge Racer 7 3D License Version that enables Ridge Racer 7 to be played in 3D.
+Following this, Bugbear developed the drastically different Ridge Racer Unbounded, released in 2012.